Opentrons/opentrons/api/docs/v2/modules/magnetic_module.rst

 Engaging and Disengaging
 ========================

-Raising and lowering the module's magnets are done with the  :py:meth:`~.MagneticModuleContext.engage` and :py:meth:`~.MagneticModuleContext.disengage` functions, respectively.
+Raise and lower the module's magnets with the  :py:meth:`~.MagneticModuleContext.engage` and :py:meth:`~.MagneticModuleContext.disengage` functions, respectively.

 If your loaded labware is fully compatible with the Magnetic Module, you can call ``engage()`` with no argument: